 Retrieving Group photos:

 Field Day is always divided into groups according to hunting style: Flushing, Pointing, and Retrieving.
-Group leaders and volunteers included very experienced handlers, hunters, hunt test judges, trainers and gunners.
+Our hard-working group leaders and volunteers included very experienced handlers, hunters, hunt test judges, trainers and gunners.
 Group activities and individual attention for handlers and dogs were based on each individuals’ training goals for the day.

 To keep all working groups small, Field Day was further split into morning and afternoon sessions, with a midday lunch break for all groups.